 With the passage of Proposal 18-3 in November 2018, an unregistered elector (or registered elector who has moved) who wishes to participate in an upcoming election now has the following options:

 • Register to vote in person at a Secretary of State branch office, a designated voter registration agency, the voter's county, city, or township clerk's office or by mail no later than the 15th day prior to the election.

 • Register to vote during the 14 days prior to the election, including Election Day, by applying in person at his or her city or township clerk's office.
 Residency verification is required.
 Acceptable documents include driver's license, state ID card, current utility bill, bank statement, paycheck, government check, or other government document.
 Documents must have name and current address.
 Voters registering on election day can get a ballot and vote that day.

-• Any registered voter now has the ability to vote by absentee ballot without having to declare a "reason" and voters can be added to a permanent absentee list.
+• Any registered voter now has the ability to vote by absentee ballot without having to declare a reason and voters can be added to a permanent absentee list to receive applications automatically.